EP 129: Divorce Advice for Stay at Home Parents

 Thank you for listening!
 Find a transcript of this episode below.

 You’re listening to The Divorce and Your Money Show, the number one podcast that discusses the complex business of divorce.
-I’m your host, Shawn Leamon MBA and certified divorce financial analyst.
+I’m your host, Shawn Leamon MBA and divorce financial analysts.
 You can visit us at divorceandyourmoney.com.

 In this episode, I want to discuss some important information for stay-at-home moms, and this also applies to stay-at-home dads, but I’m going to talk in the context of stay-at-home moms only because it’s more common, and that’s where I’ve been getting a lot of questions from recently.
 And here’s a little life story is you get married, things are going well, you have kids.
 Oftentimes you’re working before you had the children, and so you stop to take care of the kids.
 The husband works.
 5, 10, 20 years later, unfortunately, things aren’t working out and it’s time for the divorce.
 Could be from an affair, could be from abuse, it could be from any number of cases.